top of page

 RISING TENSIONS, FEWER TOOLS

-WHEN STUDENTS
+WHEN PEOPLE

 DON’T FEEL SAFE,

-LEARNING SUFFERS
+PROGRESS SUFFERS

 SOCIAL DISCONNECTION IS GROWING

-Students are more connected than ever, but less equipped to connect.
+Young people are more connected than ever, but less equipped to connect.
 Social media, stress, and silence wear down their ability to communicate, deepening isolation, cliques, and miscommunication.

-SCHOOLS NEED A SUSTAINABLE SOLUTION, NOT JUST A QUICK FIX
+ORGANIZATIONS NEED A SUSTAINABLE SOLUTION, NOT JUST A QUICK FIX

 Who's Justin?